 The Upper Tribunal has given itself the power to deal with permission to appeal directly, despite the rules (and primary legislation) suggesting it cannot do so.
 This was not an outcome that either party to the appeal contended for but a product of the Upper Tribunal’s making.
 Whether Rule 7(2)(a) of the 2008 Procedure Rules provides a reliable foundation for circumventing section 11(3) of the 2007 Act is questionable, to say the least.

 It will be interesting also to see how the “materiality” test weathers over time given the ever-proliferating forms of leave and “settled status” and the fact that what is considered more or less advantageous may depend on personal circumstances.

-For now, Smith offers clarity on when permission to appeal should be obtained by a party that has partially won in the First-tier Tribunal, and when a “cross appeal” can be argued by a respondent via a Rule 24 response in the Upper Tribunal without any prior permission to appeal.
+For now, MS offers clarity on when permission to appeal should be obtained by a party that has partially won in the First-tier Tribunal, and when a “cross appeal” can be argued by a respondent via a Rule 24 response in the Upper Tribunal without any prior permission to appeal.

 This article has been changed to remove the appellant’s name, in line with an anonymity order granted in the Upper Tribunal’s subsequent judgment remaking the decision in his case.